TheJacksonLaboratory/PDXintegrator/docs/clinical.rst

 In the simulation code, we simulate using 5 year bins, but any ranges could be used in real code.
-For now, the age is understood to be in years, and if there is a need to be more precise we would need to change the model. **TODO** it may be better to include the word "year" in the predicate name?
+For now, the age is understood to be in years, and if there is a need to be more precise we would need to change the model.
+**TODO** it may be better to include the word "year" in the predicate name?

-Note that there is a mistake in the PDX-MI, which uses a six year age range instead of a five year range: 30–35 (binned in 5-year age groups)
+Note that there is a mistake in the PDX-MI, which uses a six year range instead of a five year range: 30–35 (binned in 5-year age groups)

-4. **Age at Collection** Patient age when specimen was collected.
-Supplied in years and then binned for dispaly as above.
+4. **Age at Collection**.
+Patient age when specimen was collecte in years.
+Will be binned for dispaly as above.

 5. **Diagnosis**.
 Initial clinical diagnosis.
 Note this represents the initial diagnosis and may be less precise than the histological diagnosis used in the second module.
 We will take the diagnosis codes from NCIT.
 The following